kirkpsmith/rfb-dev-kit/docs/electronics_and_jig.md

 ---
 <!-- There should be only one Header per page.
 You do not need to use all the keys -->
-# Preparing the pumps and power electronics
+# Preparing the jig with pumps and power electronics

 {{BOM}}